barrettlab/2021-Genomics-bootcamp/README.md

 # 2021-Genomics-bootcamp

-## Welcome to the 2021 WVU Genomic Bootcamp, part of the CPING Regional Network
+## Welcome to the 2021 WVU Genomic Bootcamp, part of the CPING Regional Network!

 ### We will cover a number of topics here:
   Basic UNIX Commands<br>